matplotlib/matplotlib/doc/users/dflt_style_changes.rst

    image.cmap    : 'jet'

-in your :file:`matplotlibrc` file, however this is strongly discouraged.
+in your :file:`matplotlibrc` file; however this is strongly discouraged.

 Interactive figures
 -------------------